 Check the schedule to see when Parks On Tap will be headed to your neighborhood!The season kicked off this morning at the Azalea Garden at the base of the Art Museum!
 It’s a beautiful, super easy to access location.
-It goes hand in hand with a jog or stroll on Kelly Drive or a visit to the museum, which by the way, The Perelman Building just down the street is hosting ‘Pay What You Wish’ admission this Sunday with special groovy family friendly activities!
-Hit up both!Like always, Parks On Tap is both kid and pup friendly!
+It goes hand in hand with a jog or strolls on Kelly Drive or a visit to the museum, which by the way, The Perelman Building just down the street is hosting ‘Pay What You Wish’ admission this Sunday with special groovy family-friendly activities!
+Hit up both!Like always, Parks On Tap is both kid and pup-friendly!
 I don’t know about you, but hubs and I love anywhere we can play with our kids AND chill with a drink in our hand.
 VIBES: Super laid back!
-Kick back in a woven hammocks, at picnic tables, or in one of the camp chairs.
-There’s a few areas to relax under the twinkle strung lights at night and grab some shade during the day under what reminded me of those parachutes you used to love in gym class when you were a kid.ENTRANCE:
+Kick back in a woven hammock, at picnic tables, or in one of the camp chairs.
+There are a few areas to relax under the twinkle strung lights at night and grab some shade during the day under what reminded me of those parachutes you used to love in gym class when you were a kid.ENTRANCE:

 Upon entering you will be asked you to fill out a quick entrance form on a tablet and will then be handed a membership card used for all locations.
 This year save time in line and register for your FREE membership card online here!TO DO:There are games such as corn hole and badminton.
 I’ve seen Twister and hula hoops too.
 I would suggest maybe bringing a small game such as Spot It or Jenga, maybe even a soft kickball to bounce around for more wiggly kids.